Virginia Wade: Personal life

 Wade has no children and has never married.
 She has said "If I'd done better earlier, and my career had been at its peak earlier and I'd faded, I would probably have had a totally different life."
-She lives mostly in New York and in Chelsea, London.
+She lives mostly in New York City and in Chelsea, London.

 She posed for sculptor David Wynne for the 17-foot-high fountain Girl with a Dolphin, installed at Tower Bridge in 1973.